 Some students may be fortunate enough to be able to use savings or help from family members to self-fund their studies, but otherwise there are several alternative sources of finance on offer.

 Part-time study while working

 Self-funding and part-time work are among the most popular funding methods, proving it's possible to work while studying for an MBA.
 However, juggling the demands of work with an intensive study schedule is no easy task.
 You'll need the full backing of your employer to allow you time off for exams and study periods.

 If you have a job that you love, part-time study means that you won't have to leave it, you'll earn a salary while you study and be able to manage any family commitments you may have.
-However, the MBA can take longer to complete and it can be difficult to give your full attention to the course.
+However, the MBA will take longer to complete and it can be difficult to give your full attention to the course.

 The majority of MBA courses require a minimum of three years' work experience, so it's likely that you'll already be in a relevant job when applying for the course.
 Take advantage of this by asking your employer whether they can pay some, or all, of your fees.